 Looking into the source you see the transistor’s source terminal, which presents

-— typically only a few hundred ohms.
-This is low, and it is the defining trait of the common gate.
-(The MOSFET T-model makes this fall straight out: the element sits exactly between gate and source, so it is what you look into from the source.)
-This result neglects the transistor’s output resistance ; including it, the exact input resistance is , which actually depends on the drain load .
+typically only a few hundred ohms.
+That low value is the defining trait of the common gate.
+The MOSFET T-model makes it fall straight out: the element sits exactly between gate and source, so it is what you look into from the source.
+This result neglects the transistor’s output resistance .
+Including it, the exact input resistance is , which actually depends on the drain load .
 For the usual case with a modest it collapses back to , which is why the simple form is used at this level.
-The output resistance at the drain is, by contrast, high — much higher than the common-source case.
+The output resistance at the drain is high by contrast, much higher than the common-source case.

 What it is good for

-A low input resistance is bad for voltage amplification from a high-impedance source — you would lose most of the signal in input loading.
-But it makes the common gate an excellent current buffer: it accepts a current at its low-impedance input and delivers it to a high-impedance output essentially unchanged.
-Its real importance is as the top half of the cascode (a Common-source amplifier feeding a common gate): the cascode combines the CS stage’s transconductance with the CG stage’s high output resistance to build the very high-gain stages used inside op-amps.
-The complementary low-output-impedance buffer is the Source follower.
+A low input resistance is bad for voltage amplification from a high-impedance source, since you lose most of the signal in input loading.
+But it makes the common gate a good current buffer: it takes a current at its low-impedance input and delivers it to a high-impedance output essentially unchanged.
+Its real use is as the top half of the cascode (a Common-source amplifier feeding a common gate), where the CS stage’s transconductance and the CG stage’s high output resistance combine to build the very high-gain stages inside op-amps.